matrix-org/matrix-spec-proposals/specification/3-application_service_api.rst

 The Matrix client-server API and server-server APIs provide the means to implement a consistent self-contained federated messaging fabric.
 However, they provide limited means of implementing custom server-side behaviour in Matrix (e.g. gateways, filters, extensible hooks etc).
-The Application Service API defines a standard API to allow such extensible functionality to be implemented irrespective of the underlying homeserver implementation.
+The Application Service API (AS API) defines a standard API to allow such extensible functionality to be implemented irrespective of the underlying homeserver implementation.